tom-howard/ros2/docs/com/assignment2/getting-started.md

 [^github-pro]: As a University of Sheffield student, you can apply for the [GitHub Student Developer Pack](https://education.github.com/pack){target="_blank"}, which gives you access to a range of developer tools including *GitHub Pro*.
 GitHub Pro allows you to have unlimited collaborators on your repositories, which might help you to collaborate on your ROS package with your team.

+!!! tip "Working with Git and GitHub"

+    You'll be working with Git and GitHub quite extensively throughout Assignment #2.
+Hopefully a lot of you will already be quite familiar with these tools, but if not, we would strongly recommend that you have a look at [This Course by the University of Sheffield's Research Software Engineering (RSE) Team](https://srse-git-github-zero2hero.netlify.app/){target="_blank"}.

 ### Creating Your Team's Package Repo (on GitHub)

 Nominate **only one member of your team** to do this bit.